-Sport Australia, which is responsible for driving the broader sport sector, including participation in sports, supporting activities linked to sport and the growth of the sports industry more generally; and • the Australian Institute of Sport (AIS), a highperformance sports training institute.
+- Sport Australia, which is responsible for driving the broader sport sector, including participation in sports, supporting activities linked to sport and the growth of the sports industry more generally; and - the Australian Institute of Sport (AIS), a highperformance sports training institute.
 The ASC distributes the funds it receives from the Australian government amongst sport at all levels.
 Some sporting organisations in Australia are also funded by way of private investment.
-Whilst there has previously been government financial support for small businesses (including eligible community sporting organisations), in the wake of the COVID-19 pandemic, this support is being progressively phased out as social restrictions ease.
+Whilst there has previously been government financial support for small businesses (including eligible community sporting organisations), in the wake of the COVID-19 pandemic, this support is being progressively phased out.
 However, it is possible that further government funding and support programmes may be considered in future following further engagement between government and industry stakeholders.
-4.4 Recent Deals/Trends Rugby Australia (rugby union's national governing body) is reportedly interested in exploring equity investment into the Australian sport, and has been in ongoing talks regarding this.
+4.4 Recent Deals/Trends Rugby Australia (rugby union's national governing body) is reportedly interested in exploring equity investment into Australian sport, and has been in ongoing informal talks with several private equity firms in recent months to sell a minority stake and is expected to finalise a deal some time this year.
 Private equity investment refers to a situation where a private equity investor raises a pool of capital to form a fund, which, once the particular funding goal has been met, will be invested into a company that the investor believes will offer a return.
-New Zealand Rugby recently secured a near NZD200 million investment from Silver Lake, a US private equity investor, and Rugby Australia has reportedly been aiming to gauge New Zealand Rugby's view on and experience of private equity investment.
-It looks likely that Rugby Australia will wait until the 2027 Rugby World Cup host is announced in May 2022.
-Contributed by: Sven Burchartz, Karla Brown, Brighid Virtue and Hannah Burley, Kalus Kenny Intelex Another recent deal involved the sale of the entire V8 Supercars business to a private consortium for a reputed AUD80 million a; it promised to further boost the growth of the Supercars Championship through increased focus and investment as well as a number of diversification options.
-5. INTELLECTUAL PROPERTY, DATA AND DATA PROTECTION 5.1 Trade Marks Registering a Trade Mark In Australia, any individual, company, or incorporated association may apply to register a trade mark in respect of certain goods or services by filing an application with IP Australia.
+In 2022, New Zealand Rugby secured a NZD200 million investment from Silver Lake, a US private equity investor.
+This partnership saw the US technology investment firm providing investment into the game at all levels and support for the development of new capabilities.
+Outside of rugby, private equity funding has recently been considered in both netball and cricket in Australia.
+No such deals are yet to proceed, with a AUD6.5 million deal to privatise Super Netball falling over in August last year following the Netball Australia's rejection of the proposal.
+5. Intellectual Property, Data and Data Protection 5.1 Trade Marks Registering a Trade Mark In Australia, any individual, company, or incorporated association may apply to register a trade Contributed by: Sven Burchartz, Brighid Virtue and Jessica Bell, Kalus Kenny Intelex mark in respect of certain goods or services by filing an application with IP Australia.
 Subject to certain requirements, a letter, word, name, signature, numeral, device, brand, heading, label, ticket, aspect of packaging, shape, colour, sound or scent (provided it is capable of graphical representation) may be registered.
 What Cannot Be Registered?